lightelligence-io/docs/content/en/getting-started/setting-up-getting-started.md

 **Result**

-With these 3 steps, your Rasperry Pi is connected to the OLT portal, sending data.
+With these 3 steps, your Raspberry Pi is connected to the OLT portal, sending data.

 Let's check it: